rileyjmurray/sageopt/_sources/install.rst.txt

 Installation
 ============

-Sageopt requires Python version 3.5 or higher.
-There is no way around this: we make heavy use of the ``@`` operator for matrix multiplication, and this operator was only introduced in Python 3.5.
+Sageopt requires Python version 3.5 or higher;
-We also require the following packages:
+we also require the following packages:

 1. SciPy, version >= 1.1.
 2. Numpy, version >= 1.14.